railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_lots.rst

 ------------

 If you code in the lot numbers for stock moves as described above you can then investigate the traceability of any given lot number.
-To do this use the menu :menuselection:`Stock Management --> Traceability --> Production Lots`, or :menuselection:`Stock Management --> Traceability --> Tracking Lots`.
+To do this use the menu :menuselection:`Warehouse --> Traceability --> Production Lots`, or :menuselection:`Warehouse --> Traceability --> Packs`.

 .. tip:: Product Shortcuts